KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 **Finding:**

 * C1 "22%" is calculated as a Talent Skill % (MV)
-* C1 is physical damage
+* C1 is Physical damage
 * C1 does not benefit from stringless
-* C1 can crit
+* C1 can CRIT

 * C2 "200%" is added to your skill (E) talent% (MV)
 * The Stringless benefits E and Oz' normals